-A. 7862 (Rozic) / S.5797 (Stavisky)
+A.8220 (Walczyk)/ S.2908 (Griffo)

-The Commission on Independent Colleges and Universities (CICU) strongly opposes A.7862/ S.5797 which would allow SUNY to lower tuition rates for out-of-state students.
+The Commission on Independent Colleges and Universities (CICU) opposes A.8220/ S.2908 which would allow SUNY Potsdam to lower tuition rates for out-of-state students at a time when resident tuition has risen steadily.
 New York already offers one of the most heavily subsidized, and lowest, non-resident tuitions of any public university system in the country.1

 CICU represents more than 100 private, not-for-profit colleges and universities in New York State who educate almost 500,000 students annually.
 Recent policy changes at the state level, including the introduction of free tuition at SUNY and CUNY for income eligible families, present significant recruitment challenges for many private, not-for-profit colleges who draw upon the pool of New York students.
 These same schools also recruit from bordering states.
 By increasing the subsidy for out-of-state students to entice them to New York's public colleges, this legislation creates yet another barrier to recruitment at New York's private colleges.
 Private colleges are major economic drivers throughout the state, responsible for \$88.8 billion in economic activity and more than 400,000 jobs, but if they are to remain so, caution must be taken not to adopt policies that promote an increasingly unlevel playing field.
+Efforts to bolster enrollment at SUNY campuses should not come at the expense of taxpayers or private colleges that do not have the advantage of taxpayer subsidies to offer to out-of-state students.